Picea critchfieldii: Description

-Species discovery

-Discoverers

-Picea critchfieldii was first described in 1999 by Stephen T. Jackson and Chengyu Weng in a paper titled, "Late Quaternary Extinction of a Tree Species in Eastern North America" published in the journal Proceedings of the National Academy of Sciences of the United States.

-Namesake

-Picea critchfieldii, or Critchfield's spruce, was named after botanist William B. Critchfield.
-The plant was named to honor Critchfield and his longstanding "advocacy of understanding the role of Quaternary history in shaping genetic structure of conifer populations."

-Macrofossil evidence

 To describe Picea critchfieldii as a new and distinct species, carefully analyzed plant macrofossil specimens of fossilized spruce needles and cones were assessed.
 After close examination, these specimens could not be assigned to any extant species of Picea given distinctive morphological and anatomical features of their needles and cones.
 Fossil evidence thus supports the former existence of a distinct species of spruce: Picea critchfieldii.

 Plant macrofossils are fossilized deposits that represent the multicellular sporophyte stage in the plant life cycle.
 Given significant variability among the sporophyte stage for different plant species, macrofossil specimens can exist as seeds, fruits, ovulate cones, needles, leaves, buds, and a host of other forms.
 The size of macrofossils and the depositional material in which they are preserved can similarly vary.
 The sporophyte phase of plants is morphologically distinct between different species, which permits species-level identification of macrofossil specimens and thus provides information about past vegetation with "high taxonomic resolution".
 To glean species-level data, macrofossil specimens must be carefully studied for distinct morphological and anatonomical features that permit their definitive assignment to a particular species, whether extant or extinct.
 The specificity and distinctiveness of macrofossil deposits of cones, seeds, and needles were paramount to the identification of the not-previously-known spruce Picea critchfieldii.